 Cutthroat's Saloon in the Hyatt Lake Tahoe in Incline Village is a bar that serves up a taste of the Wild West.
 The decor is a fun mix of cowboy, ranch and the beauty of Lake Tahoe.
 The ceiling is filled with dollar bills and the massive wooden bar is lit by glowing lanterns, leather bar stools and filled with fun drinks served in big Mason jars.
 Cutthroat's Saloon also serves food like barbecue, chili, salads, burgers, soups fish and chips and desserts.
 The drink menu has cocktails, beers, wine and well drinks.

-Recommended for Sports Bars because: Cutthroat's Saloon has multiple TV screens for all special sporting events.
+Recommended for Sports Bars because: Along with its full menu, Cutthroat's Saloon has 17 TV screens for all special sporting events.

-Christina's expert tip: The saloon will also have live entertainment on certain nights.
+Christina's expert tip: The saloon will also have live entertainment from local country, blues and rock bands on certain weekend nights.

 Recommended for Sports Bars because: The Brewery has some great food and drink choices with their sports events.